Shoreline closes $35M series B - Read the details

 But they happen a lot.

-By eliminating these issues through RBA, you save your customers thousands of hours of degraded service—not just for buyers experiencing it now, but also for those who will have it in the future.
+By eliminating these issues through runbook automation, you save your customers thousands of hours of degraded service—not just for buyers experiencing it now, but also for those who will have it in the future.
 The result is happier customers who know they can depend on your services to keep their customers satisfied, too.

 Bottom line—you want a solution that encourages agility and doesn't pigeonhole you into remediating only specific problems and only so far.